-- 5. All skates must be 1,800 feet long (300 fm or ~549 m) with 100 hooks per skate.
+- 1. All skates must be 1,800 feet long (300 fm or ~549 m) with 100 hooks per skate.
 Gear may be provided as full or partial skates coiled either in tubs or on skate bottoms.
-Gear must be flagged at the half skate so we can identify where within the individual skates each fish is caught. - 6.
+Gear must be flagged at the half skate so specialists can identify where within the individual skates each fish is caught. - 2.
 Skates must be uniformly rigged with circle hooks (#3 (16/0) Mustad model 39965 or equivalent) in average or better condition spaced along the groundline at 18-foot (5.5 m) intervals (100 per skate).
-Spacing and hook counts will be monitored and verified by the IPHC Secretariat. - 7.
-Gangions must be 72-thread count, hard lay material between 24 and 48 inches (61 and 122 cm) after tying.
+Spacing and hook counts will be monitored and verified by the IPHC Secretariat. - 3.
+Groundline for this charter must be of a minimum 3/8" (9.5mm) diameter but 7/16" (10.9mm) or greater in diameter is preferred.
+It is possible that this is heavier than used in the IPHC FISS program, and the costs to construct gear to this specification must be factored into your bid. - 4.
+Gangions must be 72-thread count for July/August window (may be 60-thread count for September window), hard lay material, 24 inches (61 cm) after tying (N.B. this is likely shorter than what is used on the FISS and may require reworking your gear, and the costs for this must be factored into your bid).
 Swivels are not allowed on the gear.
 Hooks must be oriented on the gangions by inserting the gangion through the front of the hook eye (Figure 3).

 Figure 3.
-Proper orientation of gangion through front of hook eye.
+Correct orientation of gangion through front of hook eye.